vikingeducation/prep_basics/test-yourself-answers.md

 #### Why might you need to add onto your `$PATH` variable?

 You might need to add onto your $PATH variable so an application can be found and run in the command line.

+Erik edits:
+I understand why I would need to add onto my '$PATH' variable, but I don't think at this stage that I'm very good at it.

+You might need to add onto the '$PATH' variable to specify certain commands that you want to use in a different way.
+I changed mine to more appropriately fit my needs and tailor my experience to fit my needs better.

 *Contributed by [Richard Peterson](https://github.com/webbuyrich)*

 #### What are alias commands?